-Special Wednesday Lunch events include the Dean's Forum, which invites a faculty member to discuss one of his or her recent works, with formal response from several Divinity School colleagues, and our quarterly Musical Offerings.
+Once a quarter we offer a Dean's Forum, which invites a faculty member to discuss one of his or her recent works, with formal response from several Divinity School colleagues.

 Lunch itself is a vegetarian meal (a vegan option is available by prior request) and typically includes bread, salad, a main course, dessert, and drinks.
-Wednesday lunches take place from 12 noon to 1:15 pm in Swift Common Room, and cost $5 at the door.
-Those interested in attending should reserve a lunch in advance by emailing firstname.lastname@example.org.
+Wednesday lunches take place from 12:15 to 1:15 pm in Swift Common Room, and cost $5 at the door.
+Email